-The college has its own Council of Student Central Association (CSCA) which is nominated and constituted on the merit basis from B.Sc/B.Com/BA/BCA/PGDCA for the session 2017-18.
-CSCA has four Office Bearers and 16 class and nominated Representatives from different classes and from

-NSS/RR/Sports/Clubs/Societies/Cultural wings etc. CSCA actively participated and cooperated in smooth functioning and organization of various activities.
-On the occasion of various college functions (CSCA Functions, Teachers Day, Celebration of important Days, Annual Athletic Meet, Inter-College Competitions, and provide feedback about basic infrastructural facilities, teaching-learning related problems, students problem/grievances etc. They also make their significant presence while short listing the candidate for intercollege and inter-class activities.
+The college has its own Council of Student Central Association (CSCA) which is nominated and constituted on the merit basis from B.Sc/B.Com/BA/BCA/PGDCA for the session 2019-20(Date of Composition 14-09-2019).
+CSCA has four Office Bearers and 14 class and nominated Representatives from different classes and from NSS/RR/Sports/Clubs/Societies/Cultural wings etc. CSCA actively participated and cooperated in smooth functioning and organization of various activities.
+On the occasion of various college functions (CSCA Functions, Teachers Day, Celebration of important Days, Annual Athletic Meet, Inter-College Competitions, and provide feedback about basic infrastructural facilities, teaching-learning related problems, students problem/grievances etc. They also make their significant presence while short listing the candidate for intercollege and inter-class activities